-Gender debated at maritime conference
+Gender at sea discussed at GEM conference

 Isolation and harassment; training and mentoring; and multi-crew environments were some of the topics debated at the Gender, Empowerment and Multicultural Crews Project (GEM) Conference, held at ITF Seafarers’ Trust in London on Thursday 16 June.